isabella232/ingest-travel-guide/pages/logging.md

 * The cause, the whole cause and nothing but the cause
   * No noise
 * Answer three questions:
-  * What went wrong
+  * What went wrong?
-  * Who is impacted
+  * Who is impacted?
-  * How do I fix it
+  * How do I fix it?